 Workers’ compensation may cover dental injuries resulting from workplace accidents.
 In Pennsylvania, injuries or diseases caused or aggravated by employment are covered under the state Workers’ Compensation Act.
 Most employees are covered by the Act, except for federal employees, independent contractors, and certain types of workers, such as farmers and domestic servants.
-If you have dental expenses or you need to have a dental procedure due to a work injury, contact a Philadelphia workers’ compensation lawyer to discuss your legal options.
+If you have dental expenses or you need to have a dental procedure due to a work injury, contact an experienced workers’ compensation lawyer to discuss your legal options.

 How Do Work-Related Dental Injuries Occur?